amanprasad03/spur-ai-chat/README.md

 # 💬 Spur AI Agent - Live Customer Support Agent

+---

+## 🚩 Branch: `user-api-key-deploy`

+This branch is intended for public deployments where users must provide their own OpenAI API key.
+The backend will not use a default key, and the UI prompts users to enter their key before using the chat.
+Use this branch to safely deploy the app without exposing or paying for a shared OpenAI API key.

+---

 A production-ready AI-powered customer support chat system built for e-commerce platforms.
 This application demonstrates real-time conversation management with persistent chat history, intelligent AI responses, and a polished user experience.

 ## 🎯 Project Overview